Clarivate-LSPS/tMDataLoader/README.md

 For Oracle
 ==========

-Launch SQLDeveloper and execute the code of each *.sql file in sql-oracle directory, starting with 1_run_first.sql.
+Launch SQLDeveloper and execute the code of each *.sql file in sql/oracle directory, starting with 1_run_first.sql.
 This will apply necessary fixes to the database without breaking compatibility with other tools.

 For PostgreSQL